mmpowell5549/ai_thread_mem_save_reload/README.md

 and you had a fun response similar to the gemini incident.

-3) You can see the bugs in their cache code :D Few duplicate data structures loading in there ;)
+3) You can see the bugs in their cache code :D Few duplicate data structures loading in there ;) This gets interesting when you attempt to run this after you clear the thread.
+Add more, and so on.

 This utility requires you interact with the AI.